-festCITY consists of a radical, situated approach to embed festival and cultural events into the city of Berlin and New York County.
+festCITY consists of a radical, situated approach to embed festival and cultural events into the city.

 festCITY consists of a radical, situated approach to embed festival and cultural events into the city.
 It entails a process-oriented think-tank to sustainably integrate festivals and festival designing and making into the environment, with a crossover, hybrid approach that combines Berlin’s (bio)diversity leveraging unexpected encounters and combinations from the cultural and tech fields.